The first step is awareness: do search engines know that your content exists? For some of it, no doubt. But all of it? Not so sure.

 In addition to encouraging Google to get key content first, it would be great to get the search engine to get more of it, wouldn’t it?

-The crawl budget that Google allocates to your website, or, loosely, the time it is ready to spend crawling it, is based on criteria that are build over time.
+The crawl budget that Google allocates to your website, or, loosely, the time it is ready to spend crawling it, is based on criteria that are built over time.
 It can change, but not overnight.
 The safest and quickest way is to optimize Google’s crawl is to make sure it crawls your site in a more ‚Äòefficient’ or ‚Äòuseful’ way, using the same budget.

 What should you do?